shehio/AMATH583/ps3/Questions.rst

 Assuming the operation takes a constant time, then the runtime will also increase eightfolds.

 12. What ratio did you see when doubling the problem size when mmtime called `mult_0`?
 (Hint, it may be larger than what pure operation count would predict.)
 Explain.
 For all the number of iterations that I tried, the number was between 9 and 13.
-The reason the ratio is more than 8 is that theoritical bounds generally don't take into account memory operations and processes swaps from the OS.
+The reason the ratio is more than 8 is that theoritical bounds generally don't take into account memory operations and processes swaps from the OS (if the  process is taking too long to execute).
 These operations are extremely expensive.

 13. What ratio did you see when doubling the problem size when mmtime called `mult_3`?
 Was this the same for `mult_0`?
 Referring to the function in amath583.cpp, what optimizations are implemented and what kinds of performance benefits might they provide?
 The numbers are between 8 and 9.
 No, they're way less than `mul_0`.

 14. (Extra credit.)
 Try also with `mult_1` and `mult_2`.